DataDog/hiring-engineers/answers.md

 ## Final Question:

 Based on the importance of monitoring analytics in our world today, I certainly believe that measuring performance on different platforms is ideal for efficiency, so I would definitely use the Datadog API for that.
 There are many different examples for using the API for measuring certain aspects like trends online or traffic flow.

 Personally, I would love to learn more about the API itself and use it for ecommerce in order to track when traffic flow is the heaviest.
+I feel that with the success of web stores such as Amazon and eBay, ecommerce will grow even further.
+Gathering data to understand what the customer wants is such an important step for ecommerce to become bigger than it currently is, and I certainly believe that using Datadog will allow businesses to thrive in factors such as Marketing, Operations, Focus, and most importanly, the customer.

 ## References